On semiabelian p-groups: introduction

-As the minimal ramification problem was solved for $\mG_p$ (\cite{KS}) it is natural to ask how large is $\mG_p$ and whether $\mG_p$ equals the family of semiabelian $p$-groups.

-We shall show (Corollary \ref{what Jack has searched for}) this question has an affirmative answer.
-Furthermore, in Corollary \ref{wreath of abelian groups} we deduce: \begin{thm} Let $G$ be a semiabelian $p$-group.
-Then there are abelian groups $A_1,A_2,..,A_r$ for which there is a rank preserving epimorphism $A_1\wr (A_2\wr ...
-A_r)\ra G$. \end{thm} Theorem 1 in \cite{KS} therefore shows that for any semiabelian $p$-group $G$, there is a $G$-extension of $\mQ$ with exactly $d(G)$ ramified primes.
+We shall prove that $\mG_p$ is precisely the family of semiabelian $p$-groups.
+In fact this is an immediate corollary of the following theorem: \begin{thm} Let $G$ be a semiabelian $p$-group.
+Then there are abelian $p$-groups $A_1,A_2,..,A_r$ for which there is a rank preserving epimorphism $A_1\wr (A_2\wr ... \wr A_r)\ra G$. \end{thm} By this we complete the solution of the minimal ramification problem for semiabelian $p$-groups.

-We can summarize the above discussion by: \begin{rem} Note that since $\mS'$ is closed under direct products, all the above families are also closed under direct products. \end{rem}

-I would like to thank my advisor Prof. Jack Sonn for his valuable advice, for pointing out an error in the first draft of this paper and suggesting a way to correct it.
+I would like to thank my advisor Jack Sonn for his valuable advice and comments, for pointing out an error in the first draft of this paper and suggesting a way to correct it.
+I would also like to thank the referee for many helpful remarks that improved this paper.